-Upon sign up, you will receive an additional discount off this initial order as a welcome gift and the member that referred you will also receive a discount off their next order. (see discount levels below).
+Upon sign up, you receive an additional discount off your initial order as a welcome gift & the member that referred you also receives the discount off their next order. (see discount levels below).

 The new member agrees to the conditions of the Bella Vita Wine Club and commits to their yearly allocation of wine